 where, $\kappa_{H}=1/(2\,r_{H})$ is the surface gravity at the horizon.
 Furthermore, we consider redefined coordinates inside the black hole, namely the advanced and the retarded time coordinates, $v=r_{\star}+c\,t_{S}$ and $u=r_{\star}-c\,t_{S}$.
 Then one can obtain the relation between these coordinates and the KS coordinates as

-The coordinate transformations mentioned above and the relation between different coordinates will be useful when we estimate the transition probability of atoms in different trajectories in specific regions of the concerned backgrounds.
-The KS diagram for a Schwarzschild black hole and specifically the black hole interior region in this diagram is depicted in Fig. \ref{fig:SD-Kruskal}.
+The coordinate transformations mentioned above will be useful when estimating the atomic transition probabilities in different scenarios.
+The KS diagram for a Schwarzschild black hole, and specifically the black hole interior region in this diagram, is depicted in Fig. \ref{fig:SD-Kruskal}.